open/close all folders

 - Baby Looney Tunes: The main characters wonder about the toilet in the bathroom and form their own theories about how dangerous it is, while Petunia assures them nothing is wrong.
 In the process, they panic when Petunia accidentally flushes it, and puts toilet paper to "Feed the monster," clogging it up.
 They accidentally leave her in and she comes out wet with toilet paper on her.
 When Granny shows her what the toilet is really for, and Petunia tells them, they don't believe her.

-- Dexter's Laboratory: Spirits from the dead hold Dee Dee hostage unless the dead Goldfish is flushed down the toilet.
+- In "Filet of Soul", spirits from the dead hold Dee Dee hostage unless the dead goldfish is flushed down the toilet.

-- Family Guy: In a cutaway gag, this was used as an explaination for the Lindburg Baby kidnapping.
+- Family Guy: In a cutaway gag, this was used as an explaination for the Lindbherg Baby kidnapping.

 - In Fish Hooks, swimming in a flushing toilet is an extreme sport.